More strikes planned as teachers reject pay offer

 - Published

-Teachers in England will strike on two days during the summer term, after members of the UK's largest education union rejected a government pay offer.
+Teachers in England will strike on Thursday 27 April and Tuesday 2 May after members of the UK's largest education union overwhelmingly rejected a pay offer.

+The National Education Union described the offer as "insulting" and has "united the profession in its outrage".

-The results of their ballot found that 98% of NEU members were in favour of turning the deal down.
+The results of the NEU ballot found that 98% of NEU members were in favour of turning the deal down.

-Strike action will take place on Thursday 27 April and Tuesday 2 May but the National Education Union says exam classes will not be interrupted.

-Speaking at the NEU conference in Harrogate, Joint General Secretaries Mary Bousted and Kevin Courtney said the offer was "unacceptable", "is not fully funded" and it did not deal with the shortage of teachers in schools.
+Speaking at the annual conference in Harrogate, Joint General Secretaries Mary Bousted and Kevin Courtney said the offer was "unacceptable", "is not fully funded" and it did not deal with the shortage of teachers in schools.

 In a ballot over the government's pay offer, 191,319 NEU members voted to reject the deal with a 66% turnout.

+"The offer was funded, including major new investment of over half a billion pounds, in addition to the record funding already planned for school budgets," she said.

-Education Secretary Gillian Keegan said if the deal was rejected, the £1,000 payment for this year would be lost and the decision will now be passed back to the pay-review body.
+Ms Keegan said pay will now be decided by the independent pay review body, which will recommend pay rises for next year.
+The £1,000 payment for this year will be lost, she added.

-It previously recommended a 3% rise from September 2023.
+The pay review body previously recommended a 3% rise from September 2023.

 Mary Bousted confirmed plans to support GCSE and A-level students during the upcoming strike days and she said they have been speaking to head teachers to make sure those pupils are in class for exam preparations.